milvus-io/milvus/docs/design_docs/datanode_recovery_design_0513_2021.md

 keeps the vchannel states update.

-## Some of the following interface/proto designs are outdated, will be updated soon
+## Some interface/proto designs below are outdated, will be updated soon

 ### 1. DataNode no longer interacts with etcd except service registering